Inflectra/rapise-documentation/docs/RVL/Maps.md

     |      | John      | testpass     |        |           |           |            |
     |      | Fred      | testpass     |        |           |           |            |
     | End  |           |              |        |           |           |            |

 [Comments](Comments.md) may also be used to skip specific rows or row sets.

 ### Columns Map

-A `Columns` Map is a convenient way for representing data when you have many options combined in few sets.
+A `Columns` Map is a convenient way to represent data when you have many options combined into a few sets.

 | Flow  | Type      | Object        | Action | ParamName | ParamType | ParamValue |
 | ----- | --------- | ------------- | ------ | --------- | --------- | ---------- |